nicholasss/sf-calc/README.md

 -Rotor                   made in Assembler
 ```
 #### Calculating
+*Note that material names with multiple words should be placed in quotation marks.*

 You can find a particular materials requirements with the following syntax:
-*Note that material names with multiple words should be placed in quotation marks*
 ```
 python3 ./source/sf_calc.py "reinforced iron plate"